Christopher Fowler: Other novels and short stories

 Fowler's book Rune is an update to a modern setting of the M. R. James story "Casting the Runes".
 It also features Bryant, May and several characters from that series.

 His story "The Master Builder" was filmed as Through the Eyes of a Killer, starring Richard Dean Anderson, Marg Helgenberger and Tippi Hedren.
 His tenth short story collection, Old Devil Moon, won the Edge Hill Audience Prize 2008.
 His short story "Left Hand Drive" was made into a film that won Best British Short.
 His stories "On Edge" and "The Most Boring Woman in the World" were both filmed.
 His novella Breathe won the British Fantasy Society Award for best novella in 2005.

 Put into different temporal settings, some elements of his original 2008 story "Arkangel" from Exotic Gothic 2 reappear in his 2012 frame-novel Hell Train (a book called "must read now!” by SciFiNow), including the Polish town of Chelmsk, the physical descriptions of its white gold-rivetted damnation train Arkangel and the town's yokels.

 His memoir of a lonely 1960s childhood, Paperboy, won the inaugural Green Carnation prize, which celebrates fiction and memoirs written by gay men.
 A sequel, Film Freak, charted his travels through the British film industry.
 His collection Red Gloves consisted of 25 new stories marking a quarter-century in print, two graphic novels and a Hammer horror radio play.
 He also wrote a Sherlock Holmes audio drama for BBC 7 entitled The Lady Downstairs and the War of the Worlds videogame with Sir Patrick Stewart, for Paramount.
-He was at work on a new thriller, Summer Dies, and a complete collection of his short stories from 1985 to the present.
+He was at work on a new thriller, Summer Dies, and a complete collection of his short stories from 1985 to when he died.
+The third and final installment of his memoir on writing, Word Monkey, was published posthumously.